A Fighting Man of Mars: Plot summary

 Like many other Burroughs stories, A Fighting Man of Mars resembles The Arabian Nights.
 The story is purportedly relayed back to earth via the Gridley Wave, a sort of super radio frequency previously introduced in Tanar of Pellucidar, the third of Burrough's Pellucidar novels, which thus provides a link between the two series.
 The story-teller is Ulysses Paxton, protagonist of the previous novel, The Master Mind of Mars, but this story is not about him; rather, it is the tale of Tan Hadron of Hastor, a lowly, poor padwar (a low-ranking officer) who is in love with the beautiful, haughty Sanoma Tora, daughter of Tor Hatan, a minor but rich noble.
 As he is only a padwar, Sanoma spurns him.
 Then Sanoma Tora is kidnapped, and the novel moves into high gear.

 As Tan Hadron crosses Mars ("Barsoom", as Burroughs calls it) searching for Sanoma Tora, he encounters some of Barsoom's most ferocious beasts: huge, many-armed, flesh-eating white apes, gigantic spiders, and the insane cannibals of U-Gor.
 He also meets the mad scientist Phor Tak, who cackles "Heigh-oo!" and is crazed with the desire for revenge.

 The initial simplicity of Burroughs' well-worn pursuit plot is elaborated by Hadron's rescue of an escaped slave, Tavia, from a band of six-limbed Green Martians of Torquas, en route to the city of Jahar where Hadron believes Sanoma Tora has been taken.
 Tavia is an atypical Burroughs heroine; depicted as self-reliant and competent with weapons, witty and intelligent, she compares favorably for both reader and Hadron with beautiful but shallow Sanoma Tora, who ultimately shows herself unworthy of the virtuous hero.
 With the addition of Nur An, a disaffected Jaharian warrior, and another escaped woman slave, Phao, Hadron's quest becomes more collaborative than Burroughs' usual, although Tavia, in an unsurprising plot development, is revealed to be a princess at the end.

 Copyright

 The copyright for this story was not renewed by December 31, 1955, in the United States and therefore is in the public domain.
-Nevertheless, LibriVox.org does not recognize this status.
+It is available on Project Gutenberg and LibriVox.org.

-The copyright for this story has expired in Australia, and thus now resides in the public domain there.
-The text is available via Project Gutenberg Australia.
+The copyright for this story has expired in Australia and in Canada, and thus now resides in the public domain there.
+The text is available via Project Gutenberg Australia and Faded Page.